Germany's Next Topmodel: Animal welfare

+Heidi Klum's self-centricity and treatment of contestants

 Heidi Klum herself is criticized for her treatment of the contestants and her self-centeredness.
 Puls24 considered her behavior gaslighting.
+In 2009, the magazine stern accused Klum of primarily using the show's structural setup as a self-serving commercial vehicle to give unearned media exposure to her personal advertising partners, designer friends, and her husband at the time, Seal.
+Because of her patronizing and condescending handling of the young contestants, the prominent feminist magazine Emma handed Klum the satirical title of "Pascha of the Month" in May 2009.
+The NDR media magazine Zapp echoed this sentiment in early 2010, accusing Klum of acting as a harsh executioner in her staged show and calling her a highly questionable role model whose only goal was achieving high television ratings rather than nurturing actual talent.

 German comedian Cordula Stratmann referred to Klum as "the face and soul of a cold-hearted, disgusting production" and "the trainer in malice and condescension."
 Charlotte Koep via T-Online referred to the program and Klum as "the ego show of the GNTM deadbeat mom".

 In August 2022, media personality Désirée Nick interviewed Nathalie Volk on her podcast.
 Volk stated "What could be easier than to play your power over little girls who trust you?
-That is morally very questionable, like everything Heidi Klum has ever done".
-Cycle 4 contestant Tessa Bergmeier described Klum as a "super-mega psycho".
+That is morally very questionable, like everything Heidi Klum has ever done". season 4 contestant Tessa Bergmeier described Klum as a "super-mega psycho".
 Papis Loveday, who also worked on GNTM, added about Klum: "She only thinks of herself.
 Nobody can shine more than she does."
 In February 2023, the former judge Peyman Armin criticized the show and Klum, saying "It has become a pure self-portrayal by Heidi.
 Heidi comes first.
 Then Heidi and Heidi again.
 When Heidi Klum is in the foreground and takes care of the slapstick, for sensational shootings and catfights."
 In April 2023, Heidi Klum said about everything that happens at GNTM: "At the end of the day I'm the boss and I make the rules!"